paretoman/votekit/tutorial/voteCasters.md

   * Scores
     * scoreVotes: a list of scoreVote preferences, Number[][].
 Each preference has a score for each candidate.
   * Ranking
     * rankings: a list of preferences.
-Each is a list with a rank for each candidate.
+Each preference has a rank for each candidate.
 Number[][].
 0 is the best ranking, then 1, 2, etc.
     * cansByRankList: a list of preferences.
-Each is a list indexed by rank.
+Each preference is a list indexed by rank.
 Each entry is a list of candidates at that ranking.
 Candidates are represented by index.
 Number[][][].

 ### Tallies by Candidate